 CULTIVATING THE FRUIT OF THE SPIRIT

-Lara points us back to the need for cultivating the fruit of the spirit in our own lives.
+Lara points us back to the need for cultivating what matters through the fruit of the spirit in our own lives.
 She reminds us that pursuit of these virtues: love, joy, peace, patience, kindness, goodness, faithfulness, gentleness and self-control aren’t the goal, but rather creating a meaningful relationship with God is.
 The fruit of the spirit is simply the result.

 REMEMBERING THAT EVERYTHING IS A SEASON